Bucklin voting

-Bucklin voting is a class of voting methods that can be used for single-member and multi-member districts.
-As in highest median rules like the majority judgment, the Bucklin winner will be one of the candidates with the highest median ranking or rating.
-It is named after its original promoter, the Georgist politician James W. Bucklin of Grand Junction, Colorado, and is also known as the Grand Junction system.
+Bucklin voting is an election system that uses ranked (but nontransferable) votes and can be used for single-member and multi-member districts.
+As in a highest median election system, such as the majority judgment, the Bucklin winner will be one or more candidates with high median ranking or rating.
+The system is named after its original promoter, Georgist politician James W. Bucklin of Grand Junction, Colorado.
+The system is also known as the Grand Junction system.
+The election system is described in Bucklin's 1911 book The Grand Junction Plan of City Government and Its Results.

+It is not used today.
+It was never widely used but was used in city elections in Cleveland from 1915 to 1921.

+It has the weakness that a voter's secondary preference may be used against the voter's first preference.
+Voters learn not to make secondary preferences.
+In the 1921 election in Cleveland, 72 percent of the voters marked only their first preference for mayor.

 Voting process

-Bucklin rules varied, but here is a typical example:
+Bucklin rules varied, but here is a typical single-winner example:

-Voters are allowed rank preference ballots (first, second, third, etc.).
+Voters mark ranked votes where candidates are ranked (first, second, third, etc.).

-First choice votes are first counted.
-If one candidate has a majority, that candidate wins.
-Otherwise the second choices are added to the first choices.
-Again, if a candidate with a majority vote is found, the winner is the candidate with the most votes accumulated.
-Lower rankings are added as needed.
+First, the first choice votes on all the ballots are counted.
+If one candidate has a majority (more than half the valid votes), that candidate wins.

+Otherwise the second choices on all the ballots are added to the first choices.
+Again, if a candidate is found to have a number of votes that exceed half of ballots cast, that person is the winner.
+If no one has majority, lower rankings are added as needed.

-A majority is determined based on the number of valid ballots.
-Since, after the first round, there may be more votes cast than voters, it is possible for more than one candidate to have majority support.
+After the first round, there may be more votes counted than voters, so it is possible for more than one candidate to have support that exceeds a majority of ballots cast.
+If that happens, the most-popular candidate is the winner.

 Variants and relationships to other methods

-The term Bucklin voting refers to the process of counting all votes on all ballots that are above some threshold, and then adjusting that threshold down until a majority is reached.
+The term Bucklin voting refers to the process of counting all votes on all ballots to aid candidates in achieving some threshold, and then adjusting that threshold down until a majority is reached.
 In some variants which have been used, equal ranking was allowed at some or all ranks.
 Some variants had a predetermined number of ranks available (usually 2 or 3), while others had unlimited ranks.
 There were also variants akin to Borda voting in that lower-ranked votes counted for less.

 The Bucklin procedure is one way to ensure that the winning candidate will be among those with the highest median vote.
-When used with a cardinal voting scale instead of ordinal ranking, Bucklin's balloting method is the same as that of highest median rules like the Majority Judgment.
-However, Bucklin's selection algorithm starts with the highest rated votes and adds lower ones until a median winner is reached, whereas Majority Judgment starts with the median votes and removes them until all but one candidate is eliminated.
+When used with a cardinal voting scale instead of ordinal ranking, Bucklin's balloting method is the same as that of highest median rules such as the Majority Judgment.
+However, Bucklin's selection algorithm starts with the highest rated preferences and adds lower ones until a median winner is reached, whereas Majority Judgment starts with the median votes and removes them until all but one candidate is eliminated.
 Due to this difference, Bucklin passes some voting criteria that Majority Judgment fails, and vice versa.